About Us

 Moreover, the "Fifth Basic Environment Plan," approved by the Cabinet in 2018, proposed the concept of a "regional circulation symbiosis sphere," where each region forms a self-sufficient and decentralized society, complementing and supporting resources according to regional characteristics.
 Currently, in the "Sixth Basic Environment Plan," which is under discussion by the Ministry of the Environment, the direction for achieving a circular economy by utilizing regional resources such as circular resources and renewable resources to reduce the input of natural resources and the final disposal of waste is being outlined.

-On the other hand, due to economic growth and population increases, there are concerns about the intensification of global competition for limited resources.
-In fact, supply constraints of goods and resources, triggered by the COVID-19 pandemic and the situation in Ukraine, have highlighted the importance of securing resources stably within one's own country or neighboring regions, as well as efficiently utilizing and recycling them.
-Through resource circulation, the risk of supply disruptions for goods and resources is being controlled, and there is a growing momentum to link this to a "virtuous cycle of environment and growth."
-Against this backdrop, the Ministry of Economy, Trade and Industry (METI) formulated the "Growth-Oriented Resource Self-Sufficiency Economic Strategy" in March 2023.
+On the other hand, economic growth and population increases have raised concerns about intensifying global competition for limited resources.
+In fact, supply constraints for goods and resources—triggered by the COVID-19 pandemic and the situation in Ukraine—have highlighted the critical importance of securing stable resources within one's own country or neighboring regions, as well as the need for their efficient use and recycling.

 Secretariat